dshanske/indieweb-post-kinds/README.md

 kind_verb - Filter get_kind_verbs

-response_display - Filters the output being added to the_content
+response_display - Filters the output being added to the_content or to custom location in theme